 28 In the district court, Ulbricht made the same arguments concerning his Fourth Amendment privacy interest in the information captured by the pen registers and trap and trace devices.
-The district court ruled generally that the "type of information sought [in the orders] was entirely appropriate for that type of order."
-App'x 208.
-The court declined to address Ulbricht's "novel Fourth Amendment arguments" regarding the pen/trap devices because he had "not established the requisite privacy interest... to" demonstrate his standing to challenge the orders.
-Id.
-The government has agreed that Ulbricht has standing to pursue his Fourth Amendment arguments on appeal.
+The district court ruled generally that the "type of information sought [in the orders] was entirely appropriate for that type of

 The Fourth Amendment to the United States Constitution provides that: "The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized."
 The "cornerstone of the modern law of searches is the principle that, to mount a successful Fourth Amendment challenge, a defendant must demonstrate that he personally has an expectation of privacy in the place searched."
 United States v.
-Hagg, 278 F.3d 44, 47 (2d Cir.
+Haqq, 278 F.3d 44, 47 (2d Cir.
 2002) (internal quotation marks omitted).
-Thus, a "Fourth Amendment 'search []' . . . does not occur unless the search invades an object or area [in which] one has a subjective expectation of privacy that society is prepared to accept as objectively reasonable."
+Thus, a "Fourth Amendment 'search[]' . . . does not occur unless the search invades an object or area [in which] one has a subjective expectation of privacy that society is prepared to accept as objectively reasonable."
 United States v.
 Hayes, 551 F.3d 138, 143 (2d Cir.
 2008).